facebookarchive/WebDriverAgent/README.md

 NOTE:
 Before running in device Go to the SocketIO project, put `BITCODE_GENERATION_MODE` as `marker` and `ENABLE_BITCODE` as `NO`

+Replace "localhost" in [FBWebSocket.m](https://github.com/manishPatwari/WebDriverAgent/blob/master/WebDriverAgentLib/Routing/FBWebSocket.m) with the ip address where Node server is running.

 ## Run failure

 In case the program builds but there is the following run error